 Pea Soup House was a pop-up installation hosted at the Royal Institute of British Architects (RIBA) during the London Festival of Architecture 2016 serving daily free colour-coded soup which matches the Daily Air Quality Index (DAQI) of London.
 The installation, designed and built by a team of architects from Feilden Clegg Bradley Studios, served to bring people together through food and architecture, whilst help raise awareness of air pollution.
 Built with carbon neutral materials, the coloured batons on the structure represent the daily air quality of London in colour code for the whole of 2015.

-FCB Studios asked us to design the installation identity and printed items.
-We were also tasked with translating the valuable data collected by the research team at the King’s College London into exhibition infographics.
+We designed the installation identity and printed items, and translated the valuable data collected by the research team at the King’s College London into exhibition infographics.
 The infographics, hosted inside the structure display information on how air pollution around the world impacts on air quality in London and give valuable advice for daily commuters.
-The panels are a mixture of direct print onto plywood, etched acrylic and laser cut elements, to help create a clearer layering system of information and technical data.